 A study of 685 patients by Kordeluk et al looked at the relation between peritonsillar cellulitis and abscess and outbreaks of acute tonsillitis.
 The authors found peaks with seasonal variation for presentations with acute tonsillitis but no association with PTA, which occurred at similar rates throughout the calendar year.

-Patients typically present with a history of acute pharyngitis accompanied by tonsillitis and worsening unilateral pharyngeal discomfort.
+Patients with a peritonsilalr abscess (PTA) typically present with a history of acute pharyngitis accompanied by tonsillitis and worsening unilateral pharyngeal discomfort.
 Patients also may experience malaise, fatigue, and headaches.
 They often present with a fever and asymmetric throat fullness.
 Associated halitosis, odynophagia, dysphagia, and a "hot potato–sounding" voice occur.

 Many patients present with ipsilateral referred otalgia with swallowing.
 Trismus (ie, a limitation in the ability to open the oral cavity) of varying severity is present in all cases, reflecting lateral pharyngeal wall and pterygoid musculature inflammation.
 Because of lymphadenopathy and cervical muscle inflammation, patients often experience neck pain and even a limitation in neck mobility.
 Clinicians need to be alerted to the diagnosis of a PTA in patients who have pharyngeal symptoms that persist despite an adequate antibiotic regimen.